 India Vix indicates the Indian market’s volatility from the perception of the investors.

-A higher value of India Vix indicates higher volatility expectations which mean a significant change in Nifty and similarly lower value of India Vix indicates lower volatility expectations which mean minimal change in Nifty.
+A higher value of India Vix indicates higher volatility expectations which means a significant change in Nifty and a similarly lower value of India Vix indicates lower volatility expectations which means a minimal change in Nifty.

 We usually see that during elections India Vix soars up because of so much volatility in the Nifty.